AlastairTaft/mssql-helper/readme.md

 # mssql-helper

-Microsoft Sql Server helper that support query queues to support transactions and multiple statements.
+Microsoft Sql Server helper that support transactions per request, query queueing.

 For use with Node.js and mssql: https://github.com/patriksimek/node-mssql